 Serum 2 Preset Previews

-Serum 2 introduces a new feature in its browser: play buttons that allow users to preview presets easily.
-This enhancement is designed to make the process of selecting presets more intuitive and enjoyable, leveraging the accessibility of the preview buttons.
+Serum 2 introduces new play buttons in the presets browser that users can use to quickly and easily preview presets.
+This makes the process of selecting presets more intuitive and enjoyable.

 Fallback Previews